 I guess the best place to start is by making comparisons to then and now, and the benefits we’ve witnessed since January.

 In short, prior to our new approach, visual design often began with wireframes using tools such as Axure.
-After the necessary iterations were made we moved onto applying the all important visual style to each page.
-With an array of colours, strokes and excellent photography at our disposal this was usually the most enjoyable part for anyone with an eye for visual aesthetics.
+After the necessary iterations were made we moved on to applying the all-important visual style to each page.
+With an array of colours, strokes and excellent photography at our disposal, this was usually the most enjoyable part for anyone with an eye for visual aesthetics.

-Agile design on the other hand changes this process, I’ve watched tasks such as the laborious process of designing individual pages give way to a modular design process in which decisions on visual direction are made by both visual designer and developer.
+Agile design on the other hand changes this process, I’ve watched tasks such as the laborious process of designing individual pages give way to a modular design process in which decisions on the visual direction are made by both visual designer and developer.

-The shift to designing individual elements in a style guide (which are then translated into a HTML and CSS style guide), meant that page and content layout could simply be designed by sketches which significantly reduced the amount of time consumed by designing each page individually.
+The shift to designing individual elements in a style guide (which are then translated into an HTML and CSS style guide), meant that page and content layout could simply be designed by sketches which significantly reduced the amount of time consumed by designing each page individually.

 But above all, what’s really struck me is the way the agile design method has allowed our visual designers, developers and clients to work asynchronously.
-Visual designers now have the ability to guide, re-evaluate, and design pages using the visual style guide as and when required.
+Visual designers now have the ability to guide, re-evaluate and design pages using the visual style guide as and when required.

-We’ve not lost the spontaneous flair our designers love, it’s more that we’ve channelled it into a much more streamlined process – enabling the project to continuously evolve through to launch.
+We’ve not lost the spontaneous flair our designer’s love, it’s more that we’ve channelled it into a much more streamlined process – enabling the project to continuously evolve through to launch.